heeemzaaa/ascii-art-web/README.md

 ### Example

-1. We insert the input "Hello world !" , after we choose the standard style
+1. We insert the input "Hello world !" , after we choose the standard style, finally we click the button "Done":
    ![My Image](image5.png)

 2. We see the result in this area, like this: